 Lee is also a committed vegan whose skills in the business world has been a great help to FRIEND.
 He was mostly responsible for helping FRIEND become a registered charity.
 Lee also comes to help with building projects, like constructing animal shelters.

-Marion Eaton is the original founder of FRIEND Farm Animal Sanctuary.
-She was born in New Cross, South London in 1958 and moved to Kent as a very young girl where she spent the remainder of her days.
-The house she lived in backed onto a beautiful fruit orchard, which in years to come became the sanctuary.
+Marion was born in New Cross, South London in 1958 and moved to Kent as a very young girl where she spent the remainder of her days.
+The house she lived in backed onto a beautiful fruit orchard, which in years to come became our sanctuary.

 Marion always loved animals, she wanted to stop consuming animal products from a very early age but her parents who’d lived through the scarcity and rations of war, believed this was a dangerous thing to do, so like many young vegan souls she wasn’t allowed.
 She finally became vegetarian as a young woman in her mid twenties.

-According to her husband and FRIEND’s current owner Mark, Marion was a very talented and driven person, she would always take on new tasks, master them then move on to something else, for example she decided to learn martial arts and became a black belt in karate and teacher to the village children even today Mark still get’s approached by adults today telling him how Marion had taught them about discipline and control which they believed kept them in good stead for their lives.
-Marion also became a prolific artist, a singer, a sailor, a top vegan chef, a high skilled driver, a self-taught animal medic, and the list goes on…
+According to her husband and FRIEND’s current owner Mark, Marion was a very talented and driven person, she would always take on new tasks, master them then move on to something else, for example she decided to learn martial arts and became a black belt in karate and teacher to the village children even today Mark still get’s approached by adults today telling him how Marion had taught them about discipline and control.
+Marion also became a prolific artist, a singer, a sailor, a vegan chef, a high skilled driver, a self-taught animal medic, and the list goes on…

-Marion was totally amazed at how clever this little boy was, she would invite the neighbors over to show him off, he would recognise his name, recognize her face, come to her when she mentioned food, and follow her everywhere.
-Marion really did believe she had the most intelligent sheep in the world until she rescued a second lamb from the same market and was totally amazed to discover that she now had the second most intelligent sheep in the world, and then for Marion the penny dropped.
-She realised that of course ALL farmed animals are this clever we have just been indoctrinated to think they are not, this was a very powerful realisation for her and motivated her to dedicate the rest of her life to veganism, animal rescue, activism and running an animal sanctuary.
+Marion was totally amazed at how clever this little boy was, she would invite the neighbours over to show him off, he would recognise his name, recognise her face, come to her when she mentioned food, and follow her everywhere.
+Marion really believed she had the most intelligent sheep in the world until she rescued a second lamb from the same market and was totally amazed to discover that she now had the second most intelligent sheep in the world, the penny dropped and she realised that of course ALL farmed animals are clever we have just been indoctrinated to think they are not, this was a very powerful realisation for her and motivated her to dedicate the rest of her life to vegan outreach, animal rescue, activism and running an animal sanctuary.

-Marion was an animal whisperer.
-Mark tells the story of when a very young baby bat came to the sanctuary:
+Mark describes Marion as an animal whisperer, he tells the story of when a very young baby bat came to the sanctuary:

 ‘She was the size of a thumbnail, Marion tried to feed her milk from a syringe but she wouldn’t take it, so after a think Marion asked me to go out side and get a chicken feather which I did.
 She put a small amount of milk on top of the feather, which ran down to form a tiny globule at the bottom, which the baby could take.
 To say I was shocked was bit of an understatement but not as much as when Marion then passed me the bat so she could go out to the kitchen, the little bat had a complete sonic hissy fit!
 She was screaming so loudly I really did not know what to do but the second Marion took the bat back she became calm and quiet again!
 This really was the essence of Marion, a true Earth mother to the animal kingdom and her capacity to rehabilitate the abused and very young was a joy for me to watch.
 She always had a menagerie of dogs, cats, pigs, sheep, geese following her around at her feet, baby animals down her top, and I swear I thought if I would upset her a swarm of angry bees would fly from her hair to sting me’